|The Markets of Andalucia are a great pace to stock up on well priced, fresh fruit and vegetables|

 Markets (mercados) are a common sight in towns and villages throughout Costa del Sol are an essential part of local life largely unaffected by competition from supermarkets and hypermarkets.
 They are colourful, noisy and entertaining and an experience not to be missed, whether you plan to buy anything or not.

-Some towns have markets on one or two days a week only (always the same days), while others have daily fruit and vegetable markets from Mondays to Saturday usually just in the morninggs.
+Mercadillos - Most towns have markets on one day a week only (always the same days), while a few have daily fruit and vegetable markets from Mondays to Saturday usually just in the mornings.
 Market days are varied in coastal towns so they don't coincide.

-There are generally three kind of markets: indoor municipal markets, permanent street markets and traveling open-air street markets that move from town neighbourhood to neighbourhood on different days of the week.
-There's often a indoor covered central market often called 'mercardo de abastos' in many towns.
+There are generally three kind of markets: indoor municipal markets often called 'mercardo de abastos', permanent street markets and weekly open-air street markets that set up in each town on a weekday.

-There are also Sunday markets in some towns and flea markets (or boot sales) which are largely patronised by foreigners and a good place to pick up cheap second-hand English books, as well as household items.
+Rastros - There are also Saturday or Sunday markets in some towns and 'rastros' or flea markets (or car boot sales) which are popular with tourists and a good place to pick up cheap second-hand English books, as well as household items.

 They are controlled by the town hall and are found in most towns.
 Markets usually operate from 9.00 am until 13.00 pm, although in some towns they occasionally open again on Fridays after siesta time.
 A variety of goods are commonly sold, including food, flowers, plants, clothes, shoes, ironmongery, crockery, hardware, linen, ceramics, cassettes, carpets, and leather goods.
 However food markets remain the most popular and are, without doubt, the best place to buy the freshest vegetables and fruit, particularly that which is in season.
 The stalls are grouped together more or less according to the types of food they offer.